 Is Chiron an Asteroid, a Comet, or a Trapped Kuiper Belt Object?

 Charles Kowal didn’t go out looking to rock the astronomical world but that is what he did when Chiron was found.
-While at Palomer in 1977, he looked closer at photographic plates of his from October 18 and 19th and saw an 18th magnitude object tentatively titled 1977 UB which was designated a minor planet at the time.
+While at Palomer on November 1, 1977, he looked closer at photographic plates of his from October 18 and 19th and saw an 18th magnitude object tentatively titled 1977 UB which was designated a minor planet at the time.
 This was because it was shown to have less than 3 seconds of total travel between plates and therefore wasn’t a faraway object.
-After some more observations with the 122-cm Schmidt telescope that Palomar processed and looking at plates of the past, it was given the official designation of 2060 Chiron, an asteroid.
-But time would show unusual characteristics that demanded Chiron to be reclassified (Stern 28, Kowal 245).
+After some more observations with the 122-cm Schmidt telescope that Palomar processed and looking at plates of the past as far back as 1895, it was given the official designation of 2060 Chiron, an asteroid.
+But time would show unusual characteristics that demanded Chiron to be reclassified (Stern 28, Kowal 245, Weintraub 148).